-On the 15th of September 2020, the Croatian Ministry of Health, the Directorate-General for Structural Reform Support and the Directorate-General for Neighbourhood and Enlargement Negotiations of the European Commission organised a workshop "Building survivable eHealth strategies during crisis" to share the knowledge on how to develop a resilient eHealth strategy for the 2021-2027 Multiannual Financial Framework.
-The workshop gathered a broad range of digital health experts from national health ministries, health care facilities, informatics, including representatives of EU funded projects.
+On the 15th of September 2020, the Croatian Ministry of Health and the Directorate-General for Structural Reform Support of the European Commission of the EU organised a workshop "Building survivable eHealth strategies during crisis" to share the knowledge on how to develop a resilient eHealth strategy for the 2021-2027 Multiannual Financial Framework.
+The workshop gathered a broad range of digital health experts from national health ministries, health care facilities, informatics, including representatives of DG REFORM funded projects.